 Ultimate transparency and realism

-concert experience, instruments sound 'real'
+concert experience, all instruments sound 'real'

 and detailed sound stage

-reproduction of onsets and sound events
+reproduction of onsets and percussion

 Easily adapts to your listening environment